Test Series South Africa versus West Indies scoreboard

-Jan 2 (Infostrada Sports) - - Scoreboard at stumps on the first day in the third and final Test between South Africa and West Indies on Friday in Cape Town, South Africa
+Jan 5 (Infostrada Sports) - - Scoreboard at stumps on the fourth day in the third and final Test between South Africa and West Indies on Monday in Cape Town, South Africa

 Bowling